 - Suzu from Amuri in Star Ocean has an elaborate escapist fantasy world in her mind, complete with and Imaginary Friend named General Panda.

-- Haruhi Suzumiya of The Melancholy of Haruhi Suzumiya frequently melds her imagination with the Real Life through Reality Warping - and isn't even aware of it.
+- Haruhi Suzumiya of Haruhi Suzumiya frequently melds her imagination with the Real Life through Reality Warping - and isn't even aware of it.
+Her friends go to great lengths to keep her entertained and hide the truth from her out of concern that she might destroy the world they know and replace it with something far stranger.

 - All of the main cast are current or former examples of this trope due to their teenage delusions.